COVID-19 pandemic in Newfoundland and Labrador: Information on Cases, Changes, and Deaths

 Provincial health officials announced their seventeenth death on November 15, 2021.
 The man, aged 70 years or older, resided in the Central health region.
 This is the first death in the province related to COVID-19 since October 18, 2021, raising the death toll to 17.

 Four new cases were announced on November 17, 2021, along with 13 recoveries, leaving 22 active cases; the lowest active case count in months.

 On November 22, 2021, health officials announced three new cases and 10 recoveries, leaving 12 active cases.
 The last time the province saw a low active case count was on August 18, 2021.

 Health officials announced four new cases, two recoveries, and one new death on November 24, 2021.
 The new death increases the provincial death toll to eighteen.
-According to officials, the male was a resident in the Central Health region and was over the age of 70 years.
+According to officials, the male was a resident in the Central Health region and was over the age of 70.

 Newfoundland and Labrador reported six new COVID-19 cases and five recoveries on Friday, November 26, 2021, leaving the province with 14 active cases.

 Officials announced nine new cases and two recoveries on November 29, 2021, leaving 21 active cases in the province.

 Newfoundland and Labrador Health and Community Services announced on December 13, 2021, that based on guidance from the National Advisory Committee on Immunization (NACI), the province will be changing the eligibility criteria for booster shots.
 Starting in January 2022, anyone 18 years and older will be eligible to receive a booster shot if six months has passed since they received their primary series.
 NACI has recommended that individuals in the 18-29 age group should receive the Pfizer BioNTech vaccine for their booster, and anyone 30 years and older should receive the Moderna vaccine for their booster.
 The media release stated that due to supply issues and the pediatric vaccine rollout, the Pfizer vaccine will only be offered at Public Health clinics.
 On January 4, 2022, the Government of Newfoundland and Labrador announced 100,000 eligible residents received have their booster shots.
 By February 8, 2022, over 260,000 eligible residents in Newfoundland & Labrador received their booster shots.

 On January 7, 2022, Chief Medical Officer of Health, Dr. Janice Fitzgerald, announced changes in the province's isolation guidelines.
 This is in response to research surrounding the Omicron variant.